 Read my personal experiences investing through Bondmason.
-While technically not peer to peer lending, Bondmason is an interesting addition to a field of platforms vying for investor’s money.
+While technically not peer to peer lending, Bondmason is an interesting addition to a field of platforms vying for investor’s money and could be the future of peer to peer lending.
 The company offers a virtually hands-off investment option for people investors who don’t want to navigate the intricacies of choosing peer to peer lending platforms and loans.
 Bondmason advertises “effortless returns of 7%”.
-While the platform appears straight forward, some of the legal structure can be confusing.
+Despite some confusing legal structures, I’m a fan.

 * This opinion risk factors in loan types, interest returns, platform history, default numbers and my own investing experience.

 - Instant access up to £5,000 (depending on platform liquidity)

 - Directors and staff have extensive financial sector experience

 - Low defaults / extensive due diligence – only invests in platforms they have met with

 - Company invests in every loan alongside investors

 - Invests in loans normal lenders wouldn’t have access to

 - Could be the future of peer to peer investing?

 - Can’t see what platforms or individual investments your money is lent to